UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.md

     - Try out one or two of the scripts from the exercise folder ``batchJulia``.
     - First create an interactive session with the right Slurm commands to the ``interactive``/``salloc`` command.
-       - use the commands from the batch job script belonging to the julia script at `examples of batch scripts for julia <https://uppmax.github.io/R-matlab-julia-HPC/julia/batchJulia.html#examples-of-batch-scripts-for-julia>`_
+       - use the commands from the batch job script belonging to the julia script at [examples of batch scripts for julia](https://uppmax.github.io/R-matlab-julia-HPC/julia/batchJulia.html#examples-of-batch-scripts-for-julia){:target="_blank"}

 !!! summary